christopher-inegbedion/GridUI-flutter-implementation/README.md

   |  |  Matrix  | <-> |  Grid object  | <-> |  JSON string representation  |  | <-----> |  | JSON string  | <-> |  Grid object  | <-> |  GridView object  | <-> |  Layout  | |
   |  +----------+     +---------------+     +------------------------------+  |         |  +--------------+     +---------------+     +-------------------+     +----------+ |
   +---------------------------------------------------------------------------+         +------------------------------------------------------------------------------------+

+The position and size of the combined blocks are stored in a matrix on the server, the components are stored in a seperate variable, both of these are then used to build the Grid object with describes the entire Grid, after that this object is converted to a JSON string representation to be sent to the client.
+Once the data reaches the client the JSON is converted into a Grid object which will have all the specifications for the Grid and then a custom stateful widget class GridView is created that can transform the data in the Grid object into layout.

 END
 ```